All-Hands-AI/OpenHands/evaluation/discoverybench/README.md

 - `EVAL_LIMIT`: This should be the number of samples to evaluate, e.g., num_samples_eval.
 - `NUM_WORKERS`: This would be the number of workers to parallelize the evaluation process.

-## Overview

-- A DiscoveryBench instance is a scientific discovery task in natural language.
-- In each iteration, OpenHands' agent try to solve the problem provided to it using python.
-- After the iteration is complete, we evaluate the agent result based on our gold hypothesis.
-- The evaluation result, along with the agent chat history is logged to `output.jsonl` under `evaluation_outputs`